Editor’s note: This is the second set of photo poems we’ve published by Richard Jackson. You can read the first set here.

 when I look away?
 Each dream is the lie of another dream.

 Each of these elves dreamt of being other selves, other bones.

 Only in imagining a thing does it become real, as Ezekial

 said.
 After a while I even believe it is me writing this poem.

 Only in silence do we hear what we need to hear.

-Read more of Richard Jackson’s work in B O D Y:
+More by Richard Jackson in B O D Y:

 Part 1 of Richard Jackson’s “PHOTO POEMS” – a photo essay in verse